How long is the flight program at Spartan College?

-Students attend school Monday through Friday, with a predetermined schedule outlining ground and flight training to be accomplished.
+Students attend flight school Monday through Friday (weekends as needed), with a predetermined schedule outlining ground and flight training to be accomplished.
 Each day normally begins with assigned readings, followed by practical ground training, and meetings with a Senior Ground Instructor to determine understanding of the day’s lesson.
 Once students acquire proficiency of ground material and training devices, they will demonstrate mastery of the lesson through actual flight multiple times per week.
 Students test weekly to determine their level of proficiency, and to identify any areas that may require additional training.

 Tulsa is an excellent city to train to become a pilot.
 Tulsa’s climate allows for a high number of possible flying days & excellent cross-wind training experience.